How to Care for Tableware Made Of Clay (Stoneware and Earthenware)?

 BEGINNING OF USE

-Compared to porcelain, pottery absorbs water more easily.
-Therefore, by using a process called "Medome"(seasoning), you can prevent stains and odors, and enjoy the pottery for a longer period of time.
+Compared to porcelain, tableware made of clay such as stoneware and earthenware absorbs water more easily.
+Therefore, by using a process called "Medome"(seasoning), you can prevent stains and odors, and enjoy the stoneware for a longer period of time.

-Sooner or later, the texture of pottery will change as it is used.
-Pottery used for a long time in restaurants often got aged impressively, which cannot be seen from new pottery.
+Sooner or later, the texture of tableware will change as it is used.
+Tableware made of clay used for a long time in restaurants often got aged impressively, which cannot be seen from new tableware.

 It is not a necessary process, but it prevents large stains from clinging and helps the process of adding a sophisticated feel by aging over time.

-If you want to handle your pottery more carefully, you can prevent stains by dipping it in water to wet the surface before serving your food on it.
+If you want to handle your tableware more carefully, you can prevent stains by dipping it in water to wet the surface before serving your food on it.

 You can use a soft sponge and a mild detergent to clean the dish.
 It is important to wash gently with a soft sponge or cloth.